FFSSA Registry FAQs

 A: A membership accessible database is available, it is the FFSSA/GLM Registry.

-Q: If an Associate membership with registry privileges costs the same money as a Senior membership, why would I want to upgrade to a Senior membership?
+Q: If an Associate membership with registry privileges costs the same amount as a Senior membership, why would I want to upgrade to a Senior membership?

 A: Senior members can vote, only have to submit yearly micron tests on their sheep until the sheep is 3 years old instead of 5 years old, and they have full use of the Logo and Collective Mark on all their sheep and wool products.